BPPV - Becoming a Rock Star at Treating the Lateral Canal

 But, it does not have to be this way!

-In this free webinar, we will use a case study to develop a step-by-step approach to improve your confidence and outcomes in treating BPPV.
+In this online course, we will use a case study to develop a step-by-step approach to improve your confidence and outcomes in treating BPPV.

 - Which ear is affected (this can be a challenge at times, but we have some tricks that we will share with you).

 - Determine if canalith repositioning techniques, liberatory maneuvers, or further investigation is warranted.

 - Expectations for outcomes and timelines for treatment.